 - Only values of headers significant for content negotiation are validated.

 Request and response body

 - If the body is JSON, Gavel validates only its structure. - Bodies in any other format are validated as plain text.

 - If Gavel is provided with JSON Schema, it overrides the default validation behavior.

 - General Validation Behavior

 - Data model

 - Data validators and output format

-Last published 5 months ago by honzajavorek.
+Last published over 3 years ago by honzajavorek.